jon-heard/obsidian-inline-scripts-library/mythicgme_ui.sfile.md

 return expand("scene " + (pick * 2 - 1));
 ```
 __
-scene - Asks the user to choose whether chaos increased or decreased last scene.
+ui scene - Asks the user to choose whether chaos increased or decreased last scene.
 Starts a new scene with the chosen chaos value adjustment.